Scraper Health

 │ └── Peer rankings

-└── Done — handoff posted to Slack (manual at present; auto v2)
+└── Done — handoff posted to Slack (#esg-screening digest)

 Signs the run isn't healthy: